 Sending emails from inside Nutshell

-So, you're ready to send emails from Nutshell!
+So, you want to send emails from Nutshell!
 Before you can do that, you need to configure your SMTP settings.
 You can send emails directly from Nutshell to your Companies and People; there's no need to jump to your email client.

 Steps to configure SMTP

-Nutshell lets users forward and BCC emails to email@example.com, which attaches the message to all the right places automatically.
-For complete step-by-step instructions on how to use BCC with Nutshell, please follow this link to read our technical support article.
+Nutshell accepts forwarded and BCCed emails at firstname.lastname@example.org, which attaches the message to all the right places automatically.
+For complete step-by-step instructions on how to use BCC with Nutshell, please follow this link to read our article.

 When emailing a Person or Company from inside your email client, just BCC the outgoing message to email@example.com.
 Nutshell connects the message directly to the Person or Company, as well as to any open leads with them.